DrRoad/OpenExpertAdvisor/README.md

 # Notes

 This is more of a proof-of-concept than a real trading EA.
 While the results may seem alluring, the slippage, latency and broker commission would not allow this strategy to be profitable.
-Do not use this with a real trading account on a Forex broker, you will loose money.
+Do not use this with a real trading account on a Forex broker; you will loose money.

+Demo accounts may show profits, but most Forex brokers have lower commission spreads on their demo accounts.
+Also important, is how the commission spread spikes during the end of the New York session, making this strategy simply unprofitable.